About a week ago i noticed that one of my plants (an orange habanero) was infested with aphids.

 Much has been been made in the press recently about the invasion of harlequin ladybirds and how they are putting many species of insects at risk of extinction.
 Well the good news for us chili heads is that ladybirds are the number one predator of aphids.

 So your number one strategy should be to attract more ladybirds.
 Believe it or not the easiest way to get more ladybirds onto your chillie plants is to simply buy ladybirds via the internet!
 I did this a couple of weeks ago and have had great success.
-I simply put the infected plant into the greenhouse and released the lady birds in there too and within two days the problem was gone!
+I simply put the infected plant into the greenhouse and released the lady birds inside.
+Within two days the problem was gone!

 Of course there is no guarantee that the ladybirds will stick around once they have no aphids left to eat.